-CERGM completed it’s first general survey of chronic pain patients on August 2, 2019.
+CERGM completed its first general survey of chronic pain patients on August 2, 2019.
 There were 1,123 responses, after excluding duplicates and abandoned survey results, there were 813 completed survey responses.
 The survey will remain open for another 45 days and if there are significant changes in the results, an update will be posted.

-Gender breakdown of respondents.
+The gender breakdown of respondents.

 83.5% of respondents were older than 40 which is significant when considering that these are peak earning years for this age group, a time when most are making their greatest contributions to savings and retirement or putting children through college.
 It also reflects what is already known, that most chronic conditions occur in older aged individuals.
 When compared to overdose data provided by the CDC, the highest incidence of overdose deaths occurs in the 25-44 age group, debunking claims that treating chronic pain with opioids is a gateway to drug abuse and illegal opioid deaths.

 Respondents were asked to give their family status before and after becoming a chronic pain patient.
 We wanted to know if having a chronic pain condition and being treated with opioids was disrupting family units.
-While there was a small decrease in married with children status to single with children, the change was less than expected and less than eluded to by anti-opioid proponents.
-Instead this data indicates relationships are weathering the challenges facing chronic pain patients.
+While there was a small decrease in married with children’s status to single with children, the change was less than expected and less than eluded to by anti-opioid proponents.
+Instead, this data indicates relationships are weathering the challenges facing chronic pain patients.
 This is very important when considering claims that treating pain with opioids is a gateway to drug abuse and overdose deaths.
 Knowing that abuse results in loss of employment and disruption of families, these data points indicate that families are remaining stable despite their treatment with opioids.

 Family Status Prior to Chronic Pain

-Following the development of a chronic pain conditions, Married and Separated with Children rose only 1.2%, Married and Separated without Children 0.4%, Single with Children rose 3.4% and finally Married with Children dropped from 46.4% to 37.7% showing some pressures on family life following a parent developing a chronic pain condition.
+Following the development of chronic pain conditions, Married and Separated with Children rose only 1.2%, Married and Separated without Children 0.4%, Single with Children rose 3.4% and finally Married with Children dropped from 46.4% to 37.7% showing some pressures on family life following a parent developing a chronic pain condition.
 We will get more specific on details around this data point in future surveys.

 Family Status After Chronic Pain

-Based on the age groups that responded, the breakdown for types of medical benefits for the most part falls in line with nationals values, with the exception of Medicare benefits.
+Based on the age groups that responded, the breakdown for types of medical benefits, for the most part, falls in line with nationals values, with the exception of Medicare benefits.
 The national average for Medicare is around 15%, in this survey nearly 42% of respondents are taking Medicare benefits, indicating that many above the age of 40 but below 65, are drawing on benefits years before they should.
 The national average for employer medical benefits is 71%, our survey shows 32% indicating a large number of CPP are no longer working.